acorn-io/aml/README.md

     return: args.head + args.tail + someVariable
 }

+// The arguments will be applied by the order they are assigned
 callByPosition: myAppend("head", "tail")

+// The arguments can also be applied by name
 callByName: myAppend(tail: "tail", head: "head")
 ```
 The above will produce the following JSON